 The proverb is a general rule: a severe warning to Solomon’s son, without qualifications or exceptions, which would only dilute the force of the lesson.
 King Solomon knew how his father and mother had met – in an adulterous bed.
 The man after God’s own heart before and after, David had showed a total lack of judgment, bondage to his base and wanton lusts, and the desperate measures of a murderer to cover his shameful crime.

 Though forgiven by God and men, and empowered to continue in his offices, David had the stigma of this sin on his life from that day until now.
 Though repenting with some of the deepest grief recorded in all of Scripture, he endured chastening from God in various forms for the rest of his life.
 Though never repeating the sin, the one event likely corrupted the morals of several children e.g. Amnon, Absalom, Adonijah, and Solomon.

 God’s wisdom conveyed by this proverb makes adultery a terrible sin with horrible consequences.
 But the world glamorizes it through the entertainment media and by the lifestyles of those in the public eye.
 The civil government, rather than being the judge and executioner for such crimes, ignores it altogether.
 Churches, rather than identifying and excluding such offenders, preach a frothy brand of forgiveness and look the other way.

 Therefore, it is wisdom to hate this sin with all your might.
 It is wisdom to avoid any thing that tempts you to commit this heinous crime.
 It is wisdom to never let Hollywood break down your resistance by novels, soundtracks, or enticing dramas to enjoy this wicked act vicariously.
-It is wisdom to seek a government based on the Bible.
-It is wisdom to find a church where adultery is preached against and offenders are punished.
+It is wisdom to seek a government treating this sin like the Bible.
+It is wisdom to find a church where adultery is preached against and offenders punished.